 About University Grants and Scholarships

-To ensure that students in comparable circumstances are treated equitably, U-M may limit grant and scholarships from university sources to individual students.
+To ensure that students in comparable circumstances are treated equitably, U-M may limit the dollar amount of grant and scholarship assistance awarded from university sources to individual students.
 If you receive grants or scholarships that exceed your total Cost of Attendance and they include funding from a U-M source, they may be adjusted so that total funding equals the Cost of Attendance.

 Students who need additional funds to cover expenses and those who are not eligible for need-based aid may consider supplemental loans such as the federal Direct PLUS Loan and/or private education loans.
 These require separate applications.